darkoid/python-zsecurity/README.md

 # python-zsecurity
-Python code from "Learn Ethical Hacking And Python From Scratch Course
+Python code from "Learn Ethical Hacking And Python From Scratch Course"